Posted on March 1, 2021 by Dina Miller

 Follow the Heritage Trail: Spring scenes may include an Amish farmer planting the fields with his team of horses.
 With the help of a free audio guide you easily follow this 90-mile route discovering the region’s rich, diverse heritage.
 This scenic winding loop takes you through the vibrant communities of Elkhart, Goshen, Middlebury, Nappanee, Bristol, Wakarusa and Shipshewana.

 Tapping and cooking the maple syrup is a rite of spring in Indiana’s Cool North.
-The Sugar Camp Days at Bendix Woods and the Maple Sugar Time at Chellberg Farm are both in March.
+The Sweet Trees and Maple Sugar Stroll at Bendix Woods and the Maple Sugar Time at Chellberg Farm are both in March.
 Wakarusa’s Maple Syrup Festival in April is a three-day celebration of this spring tradition.
 Tour maple sugar camps, take a ride in an Amish buggy, munch free kettle popped corn as the parade goes by and enjoy lively entertainment.
-(Note: Wakarusa Maple Syrup Festival has been cancelled due to COVID-19)

 The Grotto, on the Notre Dame campus, is a favorite place to visit and pray any time of the year; but the spring tulips make it especially inviting.